TarikHuber/material-ui-responsive-drawer/README.md

 ```

-An complete example with all the actions called can be found in the [App.js](https://github.com/TarikHuber/material-ui-responsive-drawer/blob/master/demo/src/App.js) of the demo part of this project.
+A complete example with all actions called can be found in the [App.js](https://github.com/TarikHuber/material-ui-responsive-drawer/blob/master/demo/src/App.js) file of the demo project.

 ## Contributing

-Every help no matter if it is a critique, suggestion or pull request is welcome :)
+All help no matter if it is a critique, suggestion or pull request is welcome :)

 [travis-image]: https://travis-ci.org/TarikHuber/material-ui-responsive-drawer.svg?branch=master
 [travis-url]: https://travis-ci.org/TarikHuber/material-ui-responsive-drawer